cs10/fa16/checkoffs.md

 **Required**

-* What is a script variable useful for?
+* Why are script variables useful?
 How do we create a script variable?
-* Show us your “sum of 2 smallest numbers” block or the “are any equal” block, and explain how you composed functions to write these blocks.
+* Show us your <code>sum of 2 smallest numbers</code> block or the <code>are any equal</code> block, and explain how you composed functions to write these blocks.

 **Extra for Experience**